-The Canary Islands, lying as they are on the same latitude as Florida, are catering to a new clientele, so cast aside those preconceptions and enjoy a holiday with some startlingly beautiful scenery and excellent places to stay.
+The Canary Islands, lying as they are on the same latitude as Florida, are catering to a new clientele, so cast aside those preconceptions and enjoy a luxury holiday with some startlingly beautiful scenery and excellent places to stay.

 We have chosen the three main islands of Tenerife, Lanzarote and Gran Canaria because they all benefit from direct flights, making them perfect winter sun Big Short Break material.
 The wonderful climate also allows for year round exploration.